AlzbetaFekiacova/Fekiacova_105061_feippds/README.md

 1. Implement Bakery Algorithm.
 Source code must:
    - be compatible with Python 3.10

-   - contais module header with module description, author's name and licence
+   - contain module header with module description, author's name and licence

    - be comprehensive and well documented